photoprism/photoprism-docs/docs/known-issues.md

 You may not configure the *import* folder to be inside the *originals* folder, as this will cause a loop by importing already indexed files.

-Inexperienced users are advised to closely follow our documentation and to use the config examples we provide, as this issue can only occur with a custom configuration.
+Inexperienced users are advised to closely follow our documentation and to use the config examples we provide, as this issue can only occur with a custom setup.

 ### Nested Storage Folder